How to get an Agent to handle complex, multi-step queries

 You need to measure what reflects real automation value.
 Here are some metrics to focus on:

-• Resolution rate: How often the AI Agent fully resolves queries.
+• Resolution rate: How often the Agent fully resolves queries.

-• Automation rate: How much total volume the AI Agent is absorbing.
+• Automation rate: How much total volume the Agent is absorbing.

 • Customer effort: How much back-and-forth is happening in conversations, and whether customers experience less friction.